moksh1tha/moksh1tha/README.md

 Hey there!
 I’m Mokshitha Edamalapati, an engineering student passionate about Software Development and ML striving to contribute to real world problems.

-- 🔧 Skills: MERN Stack Web Development
-- 🎓 Education: Sophomore at IIT-BHU (Varanasi) in Mechanical Engineering
-- 🌱 Currently learning: Backend Development, Data Structures & Algorithms